-Disclosure Principles Guide Reference PDS Reference 1 Gearing Ratio Section 4.3 Section 1.7 (3, 6 and 11 are also relevant) 2 Interest Cover Ratio Section 4.4 Section 1.7 (3 and 10.10 are also relevant) 3 Scheme Borrowing Section 4 Section 1.7 (3 and 10.10 are also relevant) 4 Portfolio Diversification Section 1 Section 1.1 (2 and 3 are also relevant) 5 Related Party Transactions Section 7 Section 1.8 (4 is also relevant) 6 Distribution Practices Section 5 Section 1.5 (3 and 6.3 are also relevant) 7 Withdrawal Arrangements Section 6 Section 8.4 (3 is also relevant) 8 Net Tangible Assets Section 2 Section 6 (11 is also relevant)
+Disclosure Principles Guide Reference PDS Reference 1 Gearing Ratio Section 4.3 Section 1.7 (3, 6 and 11 are also relevant) 2 Interest Cover Ratio Section 4.4 Section 1.7 (3 and 10.10 are also relevant) 3 Scheme Borrowing Section 4 Section 1.7 (3 and 10.10 are also relevant) 4 Portfolio Diversification Section 1 Section 1.1 (2 and 3 are also relevant) 5 Related Party Transactions Section 7 Section 1.8 (4 is also relevant) 6 Distribution Practices Section 5 Section 1.5 (3 and 6.3 are also relevant) 7 Withdrawal Arrangements Section 6 Section 8.4 (3 is also relevant) 8 Net Tangible Assets Section 2 Section 6 (11 is also relevant) 8 č ,

 Benchmarks Guide Reference PDS Reference 1 Gearing Policy - The Trust meets the benchmark.
 The Trust maintains and complies with a written policy that governs the level of gearing for the Trust.
 Section 4.1 Section 1.7 2 Interest Cover Policy - The Trust meets the benchmark.
 The Trust maintains and complies with a written policy that governs the level of interest cover for the Trust.
 Section 4.1 Section 1.7 3 Interest Capitalisation - The Trust meets this benchmark.
 The interest expense of the Trust is not capitalised.
 Section 4.1 N/A 4 Valuation Policy - The Trust meets the benchmark.
 The Trust maintains and complies with a written valuation policy.
 Section 3 Section 1.6 Section 11 is also relevant 5 Related Party Transactions - The Trust meets the benchmark.
 The Trust maintains and complies with a written policy on related party transactions, including the assessment and approval processes for such transactions and arrangements to manage conflicts of interest.
-Section 7 Section 1.8 Section 4 is also relevant 6 Distribution Practices - The Trust meets this benchmark.
-The Trust will only pay distributions from cash available from its operations (excluding any borrowings).
+Section 7 Section 1.8 Section 4 is also relevant 6 Distribution Practices - The Trust meets the benchmark.
+Refer to Section 5 of this Guide for further details on the Trust's performance against the benchmark during the period from 1 July 2023 to 30 June 2024, and distribution forecasts after that date.
+The Trust will generally only pay distributions from cash available from its operations (excluding any borrowings).
 Section 5 Section 1.5 Sections 3 and 6.3 are also relevant

-All statistics and amounts in this Guide are as at 31 December 2023 unless stated otherwise.
+All statistics and amounts in this Guide are as at 30 June 2024, and based on the contents of the Trust's latest Annual Financial Report, unless stated otherwise.